 Important changes to Workers’ compensation entitlements

 For many injured workers, July 1 will signal the end of the road for worker’s compensation income support.
 Medical expenses will cease shortly thereafter.
-This blog provides a general and simplified outline to assist workers understand their entitlements and to prepare for transition from the works compensation system.
+This blog provides a general and simplified outline to assist workers understand their entitlements and to prepare for transition from the workers compensation system.

 The Return to Work Act 2014 (RTW Act) governs state worker’s compensation claims.
 It commenced on 1 July 2015 and captures all injuries or conditions that occurred on or after that date.
 The Act also operates retrospectively which means that it also captures an injury or condition sustained before 1 July 2015.
 An injury or condition sustained before the commencement of the RTW Act is referred to as an existing injury.